Code360In/katacoda-1/unit_testing/step3.md

 ![Picture 5](./assets/pic5.png)

-In general, you can open the generated excel document in your root folder:
+In general, you can open the generated excel document in your root folder.
+Check whether the file is created:
+> `ls`{{execute}}

 ![Picture 6](./assets/pic6.png)